d-kozak/sudoku-solver/architecture.md

 therefore the total size in memory is _PuzzleSize^2_.
 Reads and writes take _O(1)_ time.
 * [OptionsAwareSudokuPuzzle](src/main/kotlin/io/dkozak/sudoku/model/OptionsAwareSudokuPuzzle.kt)
 When solving the puzzle, the question "Which value can be assigned to a specific cell?" has to be answered many times.
-Therefore, I decided to create a second representation, in which each cells keeps tracks of all values that can be assigned to it.
+Therefore, I decided to create a second representation, in which each cells keeps track of all values that can be assigned to it.
 Every time a value is assigned to any cell, all cells in corresponding row, col and region are updated accordingly.
 One might think that this representation has to consume much more space, but in fact the information whether certain value can be assigned to a cell or not can be encoded in a single bit.
 Therefore only _PuzzleSize_ bits are needed for each cell, so the memory size is still the same - _PuzzleSize^2_.
 However, the set operation is not constant anymore, but it has to traverse over _3*PuzzleSize_